jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 date: "2024-12-08"
 image:
   caption: 'La fábula (El Greco): [**El Prado Museum**](https://www.museodelprado.es/aprende/enciclopedia/voz/fabula-una-el-greco/2ffa1a48-8d05-4291-a9eb-d0f5e51e6081)'
-summary: 'This “personal” website has been changed and rebuild several times over the past few years.
+summary: 'Documenting the site  - This “personal” website has been changed and rebuild several times over the past few years.
 Hopefully this is the last one?'
 tags:
 - Me
 - Viz